karabayse/ajax-and-vanilla-js/README.md

 ## AJAX with Vanilla JavaScript

-* XHR object: Make requests to a txt file, local JSON files, an external API
+* XMLHttpRequest (XHR) Object: Make requests to a txt file, local JSON files, and an external API